Stuycs-K/finalproject-10-misra-ishaana-mashuryan-angela/DEVLOG-Ishaana.md

 ### 2025-05-30
 I wrote the setup and cleanup scripts for linux, wrote the initial code for the nodes, and outlined the rest of the project

+## 2025-06-02
+I wrote the code to run a single node (the Node class)

+## 2025-06-03
+I wrote the code to run multiple nodes and the simulation class.
+I also spent some time debugging the RPC ports for the nodes.